CodeSportLabs/dao-public/README.md

 OpenSea was able to capture our minted NFTs.
 However payment and financial management functionality is disabled due to Cross-Origin Resource Sharing (CORS): https://testnets.opensea.io/assets/mumbai/0x04d4ad7a801b8642f053dcef4ac4c3a24596a1a8/0

+**NB:** Get test USDC for Mumbai from Swan Faucet: https://calibration-faucet.filswan.com/#/dashboard.
+This will be usefull for interact with our team wallet.

 ## Chainlink: How We Integrated and Our Inspiration

 1. **Integration:** Chainlink's price feeds API is used to convert USD to MATIC in the mini e-commerce shop.